-Australian police charge alleged Bondi Beach gunman as first funerals held
+Australia police charge surviving Bondi Beach attacker as first funerals held

-Fifty-nine charges are being introduced after the deadly shooting that also wounded dozens of others.
+Fifty-nine charges are being introduced after the deadly shooting that also wounded dozens.

-Australian authorities say they have charged a man who allegedly opened fire on a Jewish Hanukkah celebration on Sydney’s Bondi Beach, killing 15 people, with “terrorism” and murder charges, as mourners gathered to begin funerals for the victims.
+Australian authorities say they have charged a man who opened fire on a Jewish Hanukkah celebration on Sydney’s Bondi Beach, killing 15 people, with “terrorism” and murder charges, as mourners gathered to begin funerals for the victims.

 Police and local courts said on Wednesday that 59 charges are being introduced after the deadly shooting that also wounded dozens of others, including two officers.